AbhinavDevaguptapu/AI-LH-Sheet/taskframework.md

 * Defined quality standards
 * Defined checklists

-Time intervals at which you're going to review should be decided while preparing the ELP.
+Time intervals at which you’re going to review should be decided while preparing the ELP.
 * *Ex.
 At 10%, 25%, 50%, 100%*

 ### Frequency of review should be more